Douglas F4D Skyray: Design and development

-The F4D Skyray was a wide delta wing design with long, sharply swept, rounded wings.
-The design was named for its resemblance to the manta ray.
-The thick wing roots contained the air intakes feeding a single turbojet engine.
+The Skyray was a wide delta wing design with long, sharply swept, rounded wings.
+It was named for its resemblance to the manta ray.
+The thick wing roots contained the air intakes that fed its single turbojet engine.
 Fuel was contained both in the wings and the deep fuselage.
-Leading edge slats were fitted for increased lift during takeoff and landing, while the trailing edges were mostly elevon control surfaces.
+Leading edge slats were fitted for increased lift during takeoff and landing while the trailing edges comprised mostly elevon control surfaces.
 Additional pitch trimmers were fitted inboard near the jet exhaust, and were locked upwards on takeoff and landing.
+It had a relatively unique design for the era, which was a key factor in the Skyray becoming one of the best-known early jet fighters.
+It was affectionately known as the "Ford" (after the "Four" and "D" of its designation).
+During 1953, Edward H. Heinemann was awarded the Collier Trophy in recognition of his design work on the F4D.